tacoen/gaskeun/README.md

 ## Themes Options

+### Instant Preview

+### CSS/SASS Modules

+### Varitions Bind

+### Floats

+Floats avaliable as sections, or when you use '.ga-floats' as CSS Classess.
+Floats section is basicly a zero width and height sections, so every block inside floats section should use `position: fixed` or `position: absolute`

+### Owner information

 <img src='admin/bucket/theme-options.png'>

 To lock the *owner information*, open `blueprint.yaml` on your theme folder, set `readonly` to `true` under `owner` field